 While sweaters, boots and jumpers take a humble space in that travel suitcase, do not forget to keep the baby sling carrier (when travelling with babies and toddlers).
 Otherwise that Eiffel tower or Pisa visit will be tiring, thanks to the “I had to carry the baby all along” mishap.

-Talk to them.
+One of the tips for traveling with a toddler in a car is to talk to them.
 Engage with them and present travel as a fun idea or picnic.
 This will captivate their interest and they may show fewer signs of stress.
 But keep note that this prep-talk only minimizes the level of stress they will express while reducing the associated stress to a limited level.
 Traveling is bound to cause stress, positive or negative, and you being the parent will be the one dealing with resulting expressions.

 Plan the pre-travel meals.
 You may want to pack nutrients in your last meal at home before the journey especially if you are planning long trips.
 Pack snacks.
 But don’t over-pack, you can always find the best deals in the plane or on the road.